COSC-499-W2025/capstone-project-team-19/docs/logs/Ammaar-Personal-Log.md

 ![Screenshot of work done this sprint from peer eval](./screenshots/Ammaar-Oct13-19.png)

 Week recap: Focused on the project classification flow.
 I extended the backend to persist project tags, updated the CLI to auto-detect `individual/` and `collaborative/` folder structures, and added Markdown support in the parser so doc-heavy projects are recognized.
 I also updated the README with ZIP-prep instructions.
 Wrapped up with a dedicated test suite covering the new layout analyzer and confirmed the existing consent/user configuration tests still pass.

-I also reviewed Timmi’s parsing to DB PR to make sure the new schema changes fit smoothly with the parsing flow.
+As for PR reviews, I reviewed Timmi’s parsing to DB PR to make sure the new schema changes fit smoothly with the parsing flow.
+I also reviewed Johanes' PR on alternate analysis methods and provided some feedback.